ESCOMP/CTSM/doc/source/users_guide/overview/getting-help.rst

   Earth System Modeling Framework (ESMF).
 They are a software project that provides a software library to support Earth System modeling.
 We provide interfaces for ESMF as well as use their regridding capabilities for offline CLM tools.

 FATES
   Functionally Assembled Terrestrial Ecosystem Simulator.
-This is being developed by the Next Generation Ecosystem Experiment Tropics’ (NGEE-T) project and uses both |version| and the land model component of E3SM (Energy Exascale Earth System Model).
+This is being developed by the Next Generation Ecosystem Experiment Tropics' (NGEE-T) project and uses both |version| and the land model component of E3SM (Energy Exascale Earth System Model).

 FUN